 The Kinmount Estate enjoys a fascinating history, originating in a 12th-century charter granted to the Carlyles by William de Brus.
 Owned by the Douglas family since 1733, it was during this tenure that the present Kinmount House was built in 1812 for John Douglas (the sixth Marquis) to replace the previous seat – destroyed by fire at the turn of the 18th century.
 John’s descendant, the eighth Marquis of Queensberry, is best remembered for inaugurating boxing’s ‘Queensberry Rules’, but was also famous for his connection with Oscar Wilde, who was a frequent visitor to Kinmount.
 Indeed, it was his association with the Marquis which led to Wilde’s ultimate imprisonment and humiliation.
 Kinmount House is a fine example of early 19th-century architecture, and its balustrading (added at the turn of the century) is a charming feature which softens its cubic simplicity.

-All on first floor.
-Spacious sitting room with gas ‘coal-effect’ fire and lovely views of lake.
-Open-plan kitchen/dining room.
-Double bedroom with 5ft pine four-poster bed.
+Spacious, open-plan sitting/dining room with gas ‘coal-effect’ fire.
+Well-equipped kitchen.
+First floor: Double bedroom with 5ft pine four-poster bed.
 Twin bedroom.
 Bathroom with over-bath shower and toilet.

 - Elec and gas CH £15 pw